abdurrehman357/About-/README.md

 - **Experience:** Over a year in Machine Learning Development
 - **Certifications:** Completed Python and Machine Learning Certifications from Coursera
 - **Publications:** 10 research publications in various areas, including Santimel analysis, Income prediction, and Spam Message Detection using ML algorithms
-- **Recent Achievement:** One of my articles was published in the International Journal of Advanced Computer Science and Applications (IJACSA) last month.
+- **Recent Achievement:** One of my articles was published in the International Journal of Advanced Computer Science and Applications (IJACSA).

 ## Research Focus